IvanC987/SimpleLLaMA/docs/pretraining/model_architecture/feedforward.md

 ## Vanilla Transformer FFN

-In the original Transformer paper (Vaswani et al., 2017), the FFN was simply:
+In the original Transformer paper (Vaswani et al., 2017), the FFN was defined as:

 ```
 FFN(x) = max(0, xW1 + b1)W2 + b2